reframe-hpc/reframe/docs/manpage.rst

    If a session UUID is provided only information about the test cases of this session will be provided.
    For the exact syntax of ``TIME_PERIOD`` check the :ref:`time-period-syntax` section.

-   This option can be combined with :option:`--name`, :option:`--filter-expr` and :option:`--session-filter` to restrict the listed tests based on test or session attributes.
+   This option can be combined with :option:`--name` and :option:`--filter-expr` to restrict the listed tests.

    .. versionadded:: 4.7